 Vitamin A

-This is an essential fat-soluble vitamin that gives you healthy and moist skin by preventing follicular hyperkeratosis, reducing the risk of cancer, promoting growth and development, prevents infections, Night blindness and fertility issues.
+This is an essential fat-soluble vitamin that gives you healthy and moist skin by preventing follicular hyperkeratosis, reduces the risk of cancer, promotes growth and development, prevents infections, night blindness, and fertility issues.

-Dietary sources – fatty fish, milk, cheese, broccoli, spinach, turnip greens and eggs.
+Dietary sources – fatty fish, milk, cheese, broccoli, spinach, turnip greens, and eggs.

 Vitamin A should be taken with food preferably a fat-containing meal for better absorption.